owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 We generally prefer Pinata, but of course you can choose a more decentralized option.

-For this example we will use Pinata, **upload both Schema JSONs to IPFS, and take note of the IPFS hashes.**
+For this example we will use Pinata, **upload both JSON Schemas to IPFS, and take note of the IPFS hashes.**

 In this case and for your reference, we have uploaded these example JSONs here:
 - [collection-parent.json](https://leovigna.mypinata.cloud/ipfs/QmRNrcuGtaqefB72NHuGdDtvzEZjNvX6m2E1AgBXW65EKq) - Hash: `QmRNrcuGtaqefB72NHuGdDtvzEZjNvX6m2E1AgBXW65EKq`